What are the other Names for this Test? (Equivalent Terms)

 - Those having a family health history of AAT deficiency

-- Adults (40yrs or lesser in age) developing symptoms of emphysema, even though they are not at risk due to smoking or exposure of lungs to smoke and dust
+- Adults (40 years or lesser in age) developing symptoms of emphysema, even though they are not at risk due to smoking or exposure of lungs to smoke and dust

-- Infants and young children, constantly suffering from jaundice or other hepatic diseases
+- Infants and young children, constantly affected by jaundice or other hepatic diseases

 How is the Specimen Collected for Alpha-1 Antitrypsin Test?